Updated: May 2018

 If you enjoyed this article, you may want to sign up for our monthly newsletter, THE FIX.
 We share exclusive content, amazing travel deals, give you sneak peeks of our future trips, and other special surprises.

-*Some links may be affiliate links, which means Travel Addicts may earn a few pennies to help with the web hosting, all at no additional cost to you.
+Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you decide to purchase something.